onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

 Transcript
 [Music]
-hello students my name is Brian Stuart
+Hello students, my name is Brian Stuart.
-I will be your teacher for today today we are going over part 1 in our textbook life science and specifically we'll be talking about the parts of plants if you think about it plants are all around us aren't they we use plants for many things we use plants for food we use plants for shelter right our house is made of parts of plants plants even make the air that we breathe so we can see plants are all around us and they are
+I will be your teacher for today.
+Today we are going over part 1 in our textbook life science, and specifically we'll be talking about the parts of plants.
+If you think about it, plants are all around us, aren't they?
+We use plants for many things.
+We use plants for food, we use plants for shelter. right our house is made of parts of plants plants even make the air that we breathe so we can see plants are all around us and they are